R-Haecker/latent-representations-of-articulations/readme.md

 # Representation of three dimensional Objects <br/> using Neural Networks
-The code provided in this reposoitory was created during my bachelor thesis in the research group Computer Vision at the Heidelberg Collaboratory for Image processing.
+The code provided in this reposoitory was created during my bachelor thesis in the research group Computer Vision, at the Heidelberg Collaboratory for Image processing.
 Below you can find a brief description of this work, for all details you should have a look [here](Bachelor_Thesis.pdf).
 ## Abstract
 > In this thesis we will investigate the mapping from the image space to the latent space using neural networks.
 We will focus on image data sets, specifically created to display three-dimensional objects with exact labeled articulations.
 Using a variational autoencoder in combination with a discriminative network, the aim is to extract and investigate information about articulations from images.
 This enables us to explore and compare the mapping of specific articulation parameters onto the latent space.
 The main contribution of this work is the comparison between natural interpolations of articulations and different interpolations in the latent space.
 Furthermore, we investigate how a metric loss improves the model and how a discriminator helps expand the latent space around observations.